zerotohero-dev/JFDI/README.md

 > In a nutshell, **JFDI** is a *command line interface* to help you focus what goals you can achieve **right now**.

-## Why A Command Line Interface?
+## Why a Command Line Interface?

 Because, we geeks live in the terminal.

-Using something that is already open, and is most of the time in front of your eyes, will help you **overcome the inertia** of launching a separate app to manage your goals &ndash; Here's why:
+Using something that is already running, and is most of the time available in front of your eyes, will help you **overcome the inertia** of launching a separate app to manage your goals &ndash; Here's why:

 > Adding a **JFDI** goal is as simple as typing `jfdi save the world`.